iPhone Photography Tips From A Photographer

 grapes on a dark surface

-Tip 1: Clean Off The Lens
+Tip 1: Clean off your lenses

 To turn the grid on, go to your Settings / Camera / Grid and make sure that it’s activated (green).